Last Updated: April 25th, 2026 by Dan Astriden.

 When Should a Business Start Paying for SEO?

 Businesses should start investing in SEO when they rely on search engines as a customer acquisition channel, when competitors are already investing in organic visibility, or when paid advertising costs become unsustainable.
-Early investment in technical SEO, content strategy, and link building creates compounding long-term value.
+Early investment in site structure, content strategy, and link building creates compounding long-term value.

 SEO Budget: How Much Should You Spend?